 Article 1 Definitions

-1.1 In these general terms and conditions of sale (T&Cs) "ROCKWOOL" refers to the seller mentioned in the quotation, purchase order, order confirmation, agreement or similar.
-Such quotation, purchase order, order confirmation, agreement or similar together with these T&Cs are referred to as "Agreement".
+1.1 In these general terms and conditions of sale (T&Cs) "ROCKWOOL" refers to the seller mentioned in the quotation, order confirmation, agreement or similar.
+Such quotation, order confirmation, agreement or similar together with these T&Cs are referred to as "Agreement".
 These T&Cs shall be deemed as governing the Agreement, unless expressly agreed otherwise in writing by ROCKWOOL, and shall supersede any terms or conditions which may be contained in Customer’s purchase orders or other documentation; "Goods" refers to the products offered and supplied by ROCKWOOL; "Services" refers to the services which should be delivered by ROCKWOOL; and "Customer" refers to a natural person or legal entity who places a purchase order or enters into an Agreement with ROCKWOOL.

 Article 2 Binding effect